Oxytocin: Evolution

 Virtually all vertebrates have an oxytocin-like nonapeptide hormone that supports reproductive functions and a vasopressin-like nonapeptide hormone involved in water regulation.
-The two genes are usually located close to each other (less than 15,000 bases apart) on the same chromosome, and are transcribed in opposite directions (however, in fugu, the homologs are further apart and transcribed in the same direction).
+The two genes are usually located close to each other (fewer than 15,000 bases apart) on the same chromosome.
+They are transcribed in opposite directions (however, in fugu, the homologs are further apart and transcribed in the same direction).
 The two genes are believed to result from a gene duplication event; the ancestral gene is estimated to be about 500 million years old and is found in cyclostomata (modern members of the Agnatha).

 A 2023 study found that zebrafish utilize oxytocin in reaction to the fear of other fish.
-It found that zebrafish that have had oxytocin production removed by gene editing cannot respond to the fear of other fish.
-When oxytocin is injected back into the fish, they react again in a way that suggests they may have empathy in regards to this emotion.
-Furthermore, because the same regions of the brain are involved as in mammals, the study suggests oxytocin-based empathy may have evolved from a common ancestor many millions of years ago.
+It found that zebrafish oxytocin production, removed by gene editing, cannot respond to the fear of other fish.
+When oxytocin is injected back into the fish, they react again, suggesting they may have empathy regarding this emotion.
+Furthermore, because the same brain regions are involved as in mammals, the study suggests oxytocin-based empathy may have evolved from a common ancestor many millions of years ago.